 Susan MacDonald, MD is currently an Assistant Professor of Surgery in the Division of Urology at the Penn State Health Milton S. Hershey Medical Center.
 She graduated Magna Cum Laude with an undergraduate degree specializing in Biochemistry and Music from Agnes Scott College in Atlanta, Georgia.
 She went on to complete her medical degree at the University of Florida in her home state.
-She then pursued a fellowship at Wake Forest University in reconstructive urology learning specialized techniques in urethral reconstruction, prosthetic urology, graft and flap creation, and microsurgical dissection.
+Dr. MacDonald then completed her Urologic residency at Albert Einstein College of Medicine in Bronx, New York.
+After completing her Urologic residency, she pursued a fellowship at Wake Forest University in reconstructive urology learning specialized techniques in urethral reconstruction, prosthetic urology, graft and flap creation, and microsurgical dissection.

 Dr. MacDonald also takes a strong interest in global health.
 She has organized and traveled with medical outreach trips to Mexico as a medical student.
 Now as a reconstructive surgeon, she has traveled to India multiple times with a team of surgeons to provide complex urethral repair for those in need.